 Global governance of plastics and associated chemicals (Secretariat of the Basel, Rotterdam and Stockholm Conventions, 2023.
 UNEP/CHW.16/INF/58–UNEP/FAO/RC/COP.11/INF/41–UNEP/POPS/COP.11/INF/59)

-The global governance of plastics and associated chemicals spans numerous multilateral agreements.
-This report provides the first comprehensive mapping of the existing global governance landscape for plastics and associated chemicals.
-The mapping includes both binding and voluntary measures adopted at the global level that explicitly refer to plastics and chemicals known to be found in plastics, as well as those measures that may encompass plastics and associated chemicals by inference.
-Opportunities to strengthen the governance of plastics based on globally agreed principles and approaches are discussed, in particular those agreed in UNEA Resolutions.
+The global governance of plastics and associated chemicals encompasses various multilateral agreements.
+This report presents the first comprehensive mapping of the existing global governance landscape for plastics and associated chemicals.
+The mapping includes both binding and voluntary measures adopted at the global level that explicitly address plastics and chemicals known to be found in plastics, as well as those measures that may indirectly cover plastics and associated chemicals.
+The report discusses opportunities to enhance the governance of plastics based on globally agreed principles and approaches, particularly those outlined in UNEA Resolutions.

-The report highlights that the current governance landscape is insufficient for meeting the ambition for ending plastic pollution.
-Suggestions are provided for potential mechanisms to close the governance gaps across the full life cycle of plastics and associated chemicals, including by strengthening existing MEAs and by including new measures in the global plastics agreement.
-The role of possible criteria to be used as control measures to close the governance gap are discussed.
-This includes criteria for elimination of chemicals and polymers of concern used in plastics based on examples from existing frameworks as well as a novel idea of introducing criteria for sustainable design of plastics that needs to feature non-toxicity as a central criterion.
+The report emphasizes that the current governance landscape is inadequate to achieve the ambition for ending plastic pollution.
+It suggests potential mechanisms to close the governance gaps across the entire lifecycle of plastics and associated chemicals, such as strengthening existing multilateral environmental agreements and introducing new measures within the global plastics agreement.
+The report also examines the role of possible criteria as control measures to address the governance gap.
+This includes criteria for eliminating chemicals and polymers of concern used in plastics, drawing on examples from existing frameworks, as well as the innovative concept of incorporating criteria for the sustainable design of plastics, with non-toxicity as a central criterion.

 This independent report was commissioned by the Secretariat of the Basel, Rotterdam and Stockholm Conventions and produced by the University of Wollongong, Australia.
-The report has benefitted from valuable expert input from governments, academia, non-governmental organizations, secretariats of multilateral environmental agreements, UN bodies and the private sector.
-The report was made possible by the generous support of the Government of Norway.
+It has benefitted from valuable expert input from governments, academia, non-governmental organizations, secretariats of multilateral environmental agreements, UN bodies and the private sector.
+The report was made possible through the generous support of the Government of Norway.